Drian77x/Drian77x/README.md

 ### Current Projects
 YouTube Trends Analysis Dashboard: A Tableau dashboard that visualizes YouTube trending video data, categorized by region and category.
-Food and Beverage Cost Analysis: Python scripts for analyzing cost structures and optimizing inventory in the food and beverage industry.

 ### Goals
 To continually improve my skills in the data analysis field.